 The Housing & Climate Crises

 Conventional, large detached lots and dispersed housing developments are challenging to maintain and to protect air and water quality.
-Cities’ are challenged with financing and maintaining infrastructure for sprawled out communities including schools, utilities, and streets.
+Cities’ are then challenged with financing and maintaining infrastructure for sprawled out communities.
+This includes schools, utilities, and streets.
 Dispersed housing cannot support viable public transit, biking, or pedestrian options.
 The rules that remain unchanged will not address this shortage and could misuse valuable natural resources.

 How do we build “denser”?